 Whether buyers want net 30 terms or net 60 terms, most businesses today handle this process offline.
 Offering net 60 terms at checkout, when most online businesses today typically only offer credit card, can be a competitive advantage.

 Some other questions to consider when it comes to net terms are:

 - What kind of payment schedule do your buyers expect?

 - Does a customer’s payment schedule impact the type of payment methods they can select?

-These questions will help you determine the functionality you need to meet your customers’ expectations.
+These questions will help you determine the embedded checkout functionality you need to meet your customers’ expectations.